CapgeminiInventIDE/interview/README.md

 # Interview - Data Everywhere

+This interview structure has been selected to slowly increase ambiguity, with the ability to talk to "clients".
+The aim of which is to emulate the tasks you would be expected to do while working on projects with clients.

+*You should take the opportunity to showcase your skills to show what sets you apart.*

 ## Instructions

 - You have **5 days** to complete this assignment, which should be submitted to us as a **private** repo (make sure to allow access to the given hiring manager's github account).